mediasuitenz/tech-stack/loopback-style-guide.md

 * This mechanism reduces the code required in your Model methods.
 * **Note** It is important to use traditional function declarations over ES6 arrow functions when declaring your prototype, otherwise the `this` keyword will not have the correct context.
 I.e.
-* Convention: assign the model name to this as the first line of the method.
 * slc generator is useful here `slc loopback:remote-method`

 ```javascript